Systems modeling language: Tools

-There are several modeling tool vendors already offering SysML support, or are in the process of updating their tools to comply with the OMG SysML specification.
-Lists of tool vendors who support, or have announced support of, SysML or OMG SysML can be found on the SysML Forum or SysML websites, respectively.
+There are several modeling tool vendors offering SysML support.
+Lists of tool vendors who support SysML or OMG SysML can be found on the SysML Forum or SysML websites, respectively.

 Model exchange

 As an OMG UML 2.0 profile, SysML models are designed to be exchanged using the XML Metadata Interchange (XMI) standard.
 In addition, architectural alignment work is underway to support the ISO 10303 (also known as STEP, the Standard for the Exchange of Product model data) AP-233 standard for exchanging and sharing information between systems engineering software applications and tools.